pull-vert/kotysa/README.md

 Kotysa (**Ko**tlin **Ty**pe-**Sa**fe) is a [Sql client](src/main/kotlin/com/pullvert/kotysa/SqlClient.kt) that help you write type-safe database queries, agnostic from chosen Sql Engine, written in Kotlin for Kotlin users.

 Type-safety relies on Entity property's type and nullability.
-It is used to limit available column's SQL type, select typed fields and where clauses (soon).
+It is used to limit available column's SQL type, select typed fields and where clauses.

 ## Dependency